 Check out Chadwin Smith's upgraded studio after he received his Soundrise stands.
-Not only did he love them, but he gave us a wonderful review full of juicy tidbits and

 Here's a transcript of Chadwin's own words...